 Ma On Shan Iron Mine 1906-1976 – biggest mine in HK – further information

-HF: This article is the result of several people’s research into Ma On Shan Mine.
+HF: This article is the result of several people’s research into Ma On Shan Iron Mine.

-If you can provide further information about this or any other mine or quarry please email me at:
+If you can provide further information about this or any other mine, quarry or dredging activity please email me at:

 indhhk at gmail dot com